Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1330.md

 Every resource matcher is now chain able (`with_gid`, `with_owner`, etc.)

+Testing LWRPs - documented in README.
+Testing roles - documented in README.

+ChefSpec 3 is very extensible now, well-tested, with lots of examples.

+Currently uses `chef-solo` under the hood.
+Will change in ChefSpec 4 to use `chef-zero`.

 ## What will we do now?
 What needs to happen next?